This is Why I Build With Squarespace

 I often find myself defending Squarespace to so-called "real" web designers.
 I don't know what that even means—but it's rude.

-At the time—and especially before the Brine family of templates, which I'll get into in a different post—I found the interface to be extremely obtuse and limited, but in the end I ended up with a beautiful website that customers raved about.
+At the time—and especially before the Brine family of templates, which I'll get into in a different post—I found the interface to be remarkably obtuse and limited, but in the end, I ended up with a beautiful website that customers raved about.

 My clients, the people that matter most to my business, didn't care whether the site was built with Wordpress, or Drupal, or whatever.
 They loved the clean, beautiful layout.

 After building that one website, I quickly regarded myself as an expert, mansplaining about it all over town, and went on to build another site for a friend's mom who insisted that I hadn't charged her enough for my services and took it upon herself to double the payment I was asking for (awesome!).
 This is the moment I recognized the potential of Squarespace.

 People who have businesses to run don't care how you do your job as long as you can do what they're asking without a lot of fuss.
 Squarespace is a DIY platform—Squarespace designers get that.
 It still takes a tremendous amount of time and effort to learn and even more time and effort to master.
 This is true of any profession.
 I am positive that I have the cognitive ability to be a doctor.
 Guess what!
 I'm not going to med school to find out why I have this weird mole.

 This is what I'm getting at: Squarespace is not necessarily 'better' than Wordpress (for the sake of argument I'll use Wordpress as primary my comparison because those are the people I encounter who are on the highest of horses about their craft).
 Both are great platforms, each with their own pros and cons—like iOS and Android.